taunsquared/taunsquared.github.io/_open-lab-notebook/06-call-for-artists-the-first-VIRS.md

 ---
 ## Calling all visual artists, comic book illustrators, technical drawers, and scientific illustrators!

-Are you a visual artist interested in illustrating a graphic novel about [my neuroscience PhD thesis](http://www.danbeekim.org/open-lab-notebook/)?
+Are you a visual artist interested in illustrating a graphic novel about [my neuroscience PhD thesis](http://www.danbeekim.org/open-lab-notebook/), currently titled *'How the assumptions we make about brains affect our interactions and our societies'*?
 If so, see below for more details on **PAID** illustrator, concept art, and technical scientific drawing gigs to contribute to my thesis!

 **Deadline for applications: August 31, 2018**